Rin Tin Tin: In literature and the arts

 A fictionalized account of Lee Duncan finding and raising Rin Tin Tin is a major part of the novel Sunnyside by Glen David Gold.

-Rin Tin Tin has been featured as a character in many fiction works, including a children's book in which Rin Tin Tin and the other animal characters are able to talk to one another but are unable to talk to humans.
+Rin Tin Tin has been featured as a character in many works of fiction, including a children's book in which Rin Tin Tin and the other animal characters are able to talk to one another but are unable to talk to humans.

 Rin Tin Tin finds mention in Anne Frank's diary in her second entry on June 14, 1942.
 Frank wishes she had a dog like Rin Tin Tin.
 She also wrote about the 1924 Rin Tin Tin silent film The Lighthouse by the Sea, which she and her school friends watched together in her house for her birthday party.
 According to her, the movie was a big hit with her friends.

+The Hank Williams Jr song "Attitude Adjustment" includes the line, "Now some sticks to the head, and some kicks to the shin, and several bites by Rin Tin Tin, and I couldn't wait to get into that jail."

+The Clash's 1981 song "The Magnificent Seven" referenced the dog - "Plato the Greek or Rin Tin Tin/ who's more famous to the Billion Millions?".

+In The Simpsons' season 14 episode "Old Yeller-Belly", Rin Tin Tin is referred to as the "first openly gay dog in Hollywood."

+The Finnish pop rock band Leevi and the Leavings has a song called "Rin Tin Tin" on their album Häntä koipien välissä (1988).

+The English rock band The Who referred to Rin Tin Tin in the song Who Are You on their album Who Are You (1978).